David Tong: Lectures on Dynamics and Relativity

 Potentials in One Dimension; Equilibrium and Harmonic Oscillators; Central Forces; Angular Momentum; Gravity; Electromagnetsm; Friction. - 3.
 Interlude: Dimensional Analysis:

 Dimensions; Scaling and Bridgeman's Theorem. - 4.
+Central Forces:

+Polar Coordinates in the Plane; The Effective Potential; The Orbit Equation; The Kepler Problem and Kepler's Laws; Rutherford Scattering. - 5.
 Systems of Particles:

-Polar Coordinates in the Plane; The Effective Potential; The Orbit Equation; The Kepler Problem and Kepler's Laws; Rutherford Scattering. - 6.
-Rigid Bodies:

-Newton's Laws in a Rotating Frame; Centrifugal Force; Coriolis Force. - 8.
+Newton's Laws in a Rotating Frame; Centrifugal Force; Coriolis Force; Foucaults Pendulum; Larmor Precession. - 7.
 Special Relativity:

-Lorentz Transformations; Spacetime Diagrams; Simultaneity; Causality; Time Dilation; Length Contraction; Addition of Velocities; The Geometry of Spacetime; The Lorentz Group; Kinematics; Particle Physics
+Lorentz Transformations; Spacetime Diagrams; Simultaneity; Causality; Time Dilation; Length Contraction; Addition of Velocities; The Geometry of Spacetime; The Lorentz Group; Kinematics; Particle Physics; The Lorentz Group as SL(2,C); Terrell-Penrose Rotations; Spinors.

 Problem Sheets